OfficeDev/Office-Add-in-samples/Samples/outlook-set-signature/README.md

 1. Open Outlook on Windows, on Mac, or in a browser.
 1. Create a new message or appointment.

-    > You should see a notification at the top of the message that reads: **Please set your signature with the PnP sample add-in.**
+    > You should see a notification at the top of the message that reads: **Please set your signature with the Office Add-ins sample.**

 1. Choose **Set signatures**.
 This will open the task pane for the add-in.
 1. In the task pane fill out the fields for your signature data.
 Then choose **Save**.